ddurgoji/yelp-reviews-capstone-project-ucb-ml-ai/README.md

 * [Dataset](https://github.com/ddurgoji/yelp-reviews-capstone-project-ucb-ml-ai/tree/main/dataset)
     * This dataset is from [Kaggle](https://www.kaggle.com/datasets/ilhamfp31/yelp-review-dataset/data).

-#### Pending items for Capstone part 2 Module 24
-* Find performance on test_df.
-* Clean up the notebook and move around code blocks appropriately.
-* Generate RandomForest and AdaBoostClassifiers with more n_iter's if possible.
-* Generate models with CountVectorizer.
-* Build a performance graph for various model thats generated.
-* Deploy the model on DigitalOcean or any other cloud provider.

-#### Deployment
-Will be added as part of Module 24 Capstone part 2

-#### Next Steps
-Will be added as part of Module 24 Capstone part 2

-#### Conclusion
-Will be added as part of Module 24 Capstone part 2

 ## Technologies Used
 Below are some of important technologies used in this project.
 * [Python](https://www.python.org)